joining ascham to support our students

 Position Description

-Ascham values staff who demonstrate a positive and proactive approach to their work, with a willingness to participate in the life of the School.
-We look for vibrant, dedicated and capable individuals with initiative, empathy, professionalism and a good sense of humour.
+Ascham values staff who demonstrate a positive and proactive approach to their work and have a willingness to participate in the life of the school.
+We look for vibrant, dedicated, and capable staff who have initiative, empathy, a good sense of humour and a professional behaviour to help the school achieve its objectives.

 What You Will Do